 On top of the wide variety of products, the West Seattle Farmers Market also features live music and special chef demonstrations.
 I suggest checking out the market’s calendar to see upcoming events.
 During the summer months, there are also gardening and composting booths at the market.
 These booths feature experts who are equipped with tons of information that will help you turn your backyard or patio into an urban garden.

 Have you ever shopped at the West Seattle Farmers Market?
 What did you think?
 Do you have another favorite farmers market in Seattle?
 We’d love to hear from you!
-Please leave a comment below or connect with us on Twitter, Facebook and Google+.
-Don’t forget to also check out Seattle Bloggers for more fun things to do and see in the Emerald City and around the Puget Sound!
+Please leave a comment below or connect with us on Twitter, Facebook and Instagram.
+Don’t forget to also check out Seattle Bloggers for more fun things to do and see in the Emerald City!